lukasbestle/projectr/README.md

 Fully automatic deployments from Git repositories on GitHub or GitLab are not hard to do, but setting everything up in the first place can be quite difficult and annoying.
 There are services like [DeployBot](http://deploybot.com) that can do most of the setup work for you, but for small projects and sites such a service can be overkill.

-This toolkit attempts to do as less magic as possible to help you to deploy your sites onto your server and to manage your sites with a few easy to understand command line tools written in Bash.
+This toolkit attempts to use as less magic as possible to help you to deploy your sites onto your server and to manage your sites with a few easy to understand command line tools written in Bash.

-But there's more: My hoster of choice ([Uberspace](https://uberspace.de)) has a great Apache routing setup: You simply place a directory or symbolic link with the name of the domain (like `www.example.com`) in `/var/www/virtual/<user>/` and every request to the domain is routed to the corresponding directory automatically. projectr makes it easy to create and remove these links to connect your deployed sites to one or more domains.
+But there's more: My hosting provider of choice ([Uberspace](https://uberspace.de)) has a great Apache routing setup: You simply place a directory or symbolic link with the name of the domain (like `www.example.com`) in `/var/www/virtual/$USER/` and every request to the domain is routed to the corresponding directory automatically.
+projectr makes it easy to create and remove these links to connect your deployed sites to one or more domains.

 The tools have been tested on Uberspace and are especially great for their setup, but you can of course use all tools on any server with a proper shell (no Windows support, I'm sorry).